bootstrap-vue/bootstrap-vue/docs/components/pagination-nav/README.md

 ```

 ### Page number generation

 By default, `<b-pagination-nav>` renders page numbers (1-N) in the page link
 buttons.
 You can override this behaviour by supplying a function reference to
 the `page-gen` property.
 The function reference should accept a single argument
 which is a page number (1-N).
 The `page-gen` function should return a string.

-Note HTML strings are currenly not supported.
+Note HTML strings are currently not supported.

 ### Customizing

 `<b-pagination-nav>` supports several props that allow you to customize the appearance.

 | Prop | Description